What is the 2020 Chicago Regional Tree Census?

 The data will be analyzed using a software tool called i-Tree, a tool that can help strengthen forest management and advocacy efforts by quantifying forest structure and the environmental benefits that trees provide.
 Results from 2020 also will be compared to data from the 2010 tree census.

-Once analyzed, the data will be used by the Chicago Region Trees Initiative [link to CRTI web page], scientists at The Morton Arboretum, and other researchers, as well as by local government officials and planners to understand the region’s tree population and the benefits trees provide, to develop new policies, and to plan for tree planting and improvements in tree care.
+Once analyzed, the data will be used by the Chicago Region Trees Initiative [link to CRTI web page], scientists at The Morton Arboretum, and other researchers, local government, and planners to understand the region’s tree population and the benefits trees provide, to develop new policies, and to plan for tree planting and improvements in tree care.

 Governments will use the information to drive policy, such as developing tree ordinances or deciding how to fund tree care.
 Scientists will look for patterns and changes in these data to help decide what questions are important to research.